How understanding font licenses can simplify creatives’ lives.

 When we created Monotype Fonts, we set out to build a sophisticated solution that not only allows creatives to choose and use the fonts that are best for their projects, but also empowers companies to organize their fonts the way you’d organize any cluttered space: In a single, central location with clear labels, customizable groupings, and the ability to determine which team members can access which fonts.
 (Your IT and procurement teams will love this.)

 A system like this allows you to focus on what you actually want to do: Design.
 From finding the exact font you need all the way through deployment and management, Monotype Fonts eliminates a lot of the complications creatives often face when working with type.
-With unlimited desktop rights to our library of 14,000 fonts, teams have immediate access to the complete character set of every typeface.
+With unlimited desktop rights to our library of over 30,000 fonts, teams have immediate access to the complete character set of every typeface.
 If you find a style you like, you can begin prototyping with one click.
 When you’ve finalized your design, sharing files and licensing are a breeze.

 The key phrase here, however, is peace of mind.
 For your legal department, a system like this almost entirely eliminates the risk of improper usage or the dreaded infringement case.
 If you have a procurement team, they’ll rest easy knowing they have visibility into who is using the companies fonts.
 Your IT department will be happy too, feeling reasonably sure there are no hidden security risks just waiting to be exposed.